‘He was at my front door’: Rockland woman says she came face-to-face with robbery suspect who touched off 2 wild chases

 “He was at my front door, I was looking at him,” Christine Breadmore told 7NEWS.
 “He was like, ‘I was just jumped by two kids.
 Can I use your telephone?’
 I said no right away.”

-Prior to attempting to gain access to at least two homes in the area of Brookside Road, Rockland Police Chief John Llewellyn stole said the man more than $300 in cash from a 7-Eleven in the town while armed with a handgun before fleeing.
+Prior to attempting to gain access to at least two homes in the area of Brookside Road, Rockland Police Chief John Llewellyn stole said the man, later identified as Eric Leach, stole more than $300 in cash from a 7-Eleven in the town while armed with a handgun before fleeing.

-Cellphone video showed the man frantically running through the neighborhood moments after the robbery.
+Cellphone video showed Leach frantically running through the neighborhood moments after the robbery.

 “You could tell something was wrong.
 He didn’t look beat up, so I knew he didn’t get jumped,” Breadmore said.
 “But he was very jittery.”